ClojureBridgeLondon/community-docs/docs/curriculum/looking-up-values-in-maps.md

 author: jr0cket
 ---

-We have created several collections already, but how do we use the information in those collections.
-Howe do we pull out just the specific parts parts we want from those collections.
-We will answer these questins in this section

 In this section you will learn more about the functions that can be used to access data in collections, specifically in _maps_.
 We will also introduce the following functions for the first time:

 | `get`, `get-in` | get values from a collection based on a key |